 #5.
 CreekKooler Floating Cooler

 - FLOATING COOLER - Save space in your small watercraft and tow the CreekKooler.

 - INSULATED DESIGN - Two inches of insulation is injected into the hull and deck, giving CreekKooler an ice retention of 48 hours....

 - TOWABLE - Tow the CreekKooler behind small watercrafts, float in the water or drag across dry ground.

-Last, but by no means least is this floating kayak cooler from CreekKooler.
-If you don’t have much space on board then this one could be the answer as you tie it behind your kayak and it floats behind you.
-It very well insulated plus the water keeps it even cooler.
+Last but by no means least is this floating kayak cooler from CreekKooler.
+If you don’t have much space on board, then this one could be the answer as you tie it behind your kayak, and it floats behind you.
+It is very well insulated, plus the water keeps it even cooler.
 It has a big 30 qt capacity or the equivalent of 30 12oz cans with 20lbs of ice.

 #6.
 The YETI Tundra 110 Hard Cooler

 - The YETI Tundra 110 was designed specifically with the rafting community in mind, it’s sized to fit all major raft frames…

 - Ice stays ice thanks to up to 3 inches of PermaFrost Insulation and an extra thick FatWall design is certified Bear-Resistant